Gestalt: Chief marketing/customer officer role — one & the same?

 Mapping your organisational structure, competencies and technology platform to customer needs at every juncture, and doing so now, will make the business hyper-aware of and responsive to any shift in attitudes and customer preferences down the line.

 Leeya Hendricks (@LeeyaHendricks) is a designated chartered marketer, global marketing strategist, digital driver and a Women in Tech leader.
-She holds a BA degree in fine arts, a BA honours degree in brand marketing management, an MBA in general management and is completing her PhD in business management.
+She holds a BA degree in fine arts, a BA honours degree in brand marketing management, an MBA in business management and is completing her PhD in marketing management.
 She is now director of customer first marketing at ORACLE UKI, responsible for driving customer success through customer advocacy, and building strategic partnerships focused on emerging technology and the changed customers’ buying behaviour.
-Leeya contributes the monthly column “Gestalt”, about putting customers first for sustainable business success, to Marklives.
+Leeya contributes the monthly column “Gestalt”, about putting customers first for sustainable business success, to MarkLives.

 — One subscription form, three newsletters: sign up now for the MarkLives newsletter, including Ramify headlines; The Interlocker, our new monthly comms-focused mailer; and Brands & Branding, launching soon!